-- a) Fronts on and will be directly accessed by a public road; - ✓ Yes. - b) Will not cause a traffic hazard; - ✓ The recent addition of each new driveway apron is not in keeping with the Official Plan policies and safe transportation practice generally, particularly on a busy collector road.
+- a) Fronts on and will be directly accessed by a public road; - ✓ Yes. - b) Will not cause a traffic hazard; - ✓ The new driveway addition is not in keeping with the Official Plan policies and safe transportation practice generally, particularly on a busy collector road.
 Port Robinson Road is anticipated to handle considerably more traffic well into the future.
-Residents and visitors of front-loaded development are typically required to 'back-out', onto the public road in reverse with poor visibility which is known to cause safety conflicts with those walking, riding bicycles or other travelling vehicles. - ✓ However, the development currently under construction complies with the Zoning By-law in effect and Town staff were required to issue Driveway Entrance Permits as well as building permits in accordance with the Ontario Building Code. - c) Is in keeping with the intent of relevant provisions and performance standards of the Zoning By-law; - ✓ The proposed lots comply with all applicable zoning regulations, (e.g. minimum lot frontage & lot area). - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Yes and was required prior to building permit issuance. - e) Will not have a negative impact on the drainage patterns in the area; - ✓ Demonstration required as a condition of building permit approval. - f) Will not affect the developability of the remainder of the lands, if they are designated for development by this Plan; - ✓ The severance will not impede the ability for the vacant neighbouring lands to the north to be developed, or the legal non-conforming lands to the west & east to be redeveloped. - g) Will not have a negative impact on the features and functions of any environmentally sensitive feature in the area;

-- ✓ No issue. - h) Conforms with Regional lot creation policy as articulated in the Regional Official Plan. - ✓ No issue from Region in accordance with Memorandum of Understanding. - i) Complies with the appropriate Provincial Minimum Distance Separation Formulae, where applicable. - ✓ Not applicable.
+Residents and visitors of front-loaded development are typically required to 'back-out', onto the public road in reverse with poor visibility which is known to cause safety conflicts with those walking, riding bicycles or other travelling vehicles. - ✓ However, the development complies with the Zoning By-law in effect and the issuance of Driveway Entrance Permits as well as building permits in accordance with the Ontario Building Code are required. - c) Is in keeping with the intent of relevant provisions and performance standards of the Zoning By-law; - ✓ The proposed lots comply with all applicable zoning regulations. - d) Can be serviced with an appropriate water supply and means of sewage disposal; - ✓ Yes and was required prior to building permit issuance. - e) Will not have a negative impact on the drainage patterns in the area; - ✓ Demonstration required as a condition of building permit approval. - f) Will not affect the developability of the remainder of the lands, if they are designated for development by this Plan; - ✓ The severance will not impede the ability for the adjacent vacant lands to the north to be developed, or the legal non-conforming lands to the west & east to be redeveloped. - g) Will not have a negative impact on the features and functions of any environmentally sensitive feature in the area; - ✓ No issue. - h) Conforms with Regional lot creation policy as articulated in the Regional Official Plan. - ✓ No issue from Region in accordance with Memorandum of Understanding. - i) Complies with the appropriate Provincial Minimum Distance Separation Formulae, where applicable. - ✓ Not applicable.